vincehacks/BackboneJS/README.md

 # Day 1

+- This course illustrates the use of BackboneJS.
+The exercises in the labs are creating the front-end for a website that allows users to shop for different license plates.
+Slowly integrating Marionette on top of Backbone and experimenting with Jasmine Testing Framework.

 #### Introduction to Backbone
 - In the past, all of the front-end code (HTML, JS, CSS) was generated from the